 Every business is now governed by a growing list of regulations and best practice requirements that must be complied with, a responsibility, which is complicated by the different countries and sectors you operate within.
-Ensuring Tax compliance is vital for businesses of all sizes.
-If VAT rates change or if new legislation is introduced it is the responsibility of the business to adhere to those changes.
-The use of a single system of records gives businesses one point of management for all aspects of compliance and governance.
+The use of a single database gives businesses one point of management for all aspects of compliance and governance.
 It becomes possible for the ERP software vendor to build them into the core business system.
 For example, any ecommerce should comply with PCI-DSS for Payment Card security, and service providers should be ISO27001-compliant.